seanorama/gloo/test/e2e/README.md

 *Note: All commands should be run from the root directory of the Gloo repository*

 ## Background
 This is the most common type of end-to-end test, since it is the quickest to set up and easiest to debug.
 Additionally, since Gloo Edge may be run using various backing stores, these tests provide a single space to validate the translation of Gloo resources into Envoy resources, independent of where Gloo Edge is deployed.
-As a result, these test do not rely on Kubernetes, so if there is any Kubernetes behavior that needs to be tested, we recommend using the [kubernetes end-to-end tests](../kube2e) instead.
+As a result, these test do not rely on Kubernetes, so if there is any Kubernetes behavior that needs to be tested, write a [kubernetes end-to-end test](../kube2e) instead.

 ### How do the tests work?
 1. Run the [Gloo controllers in goroutines](https://github.com/solo-io/gloo/blob/1f457f4ef5f32aedabc58ef164aeea92acbf481e/test/services/gateway.go#L109)